-- 1 Dielectric separation will replicate impedance structure on printed boards. - 2.
-Test connection holes shall be plated through to access all inner layer test conductors. - Square pads identify plated through hole connections to access all ground/power reference planes. - Conductor widths will replicate critical conductors on each impedance layer. - 5.
+- 1. Dielectric separation will replicate impedance structure on printed boards. - 2.
+Test connection holes shall be plated through to access all inner layer test conductors. - 3.
+Square pads identify plated through hole connections to access all ground/power reference planes. - 4.
+Conductor widths will replicate critical conductors on each impedance layer. - 5.
 Via holes to be added as required. - 6.
-Cross hatching to be added to outer layer as required. - 7.
-Two coupons per panel.
-These to be individually identified with letter A & B respectively. - 8.
-Job No. + Datecode to be added as per customer requirements. - All planes to be interconnected (on test coupon only).
+Thieving to be added to outer layer as required. - 7.
+Two coupons per panel assists in process control.
+These to be individually identified respectively. - 8.
+Job No. + Datecode to be added as per customer requirements. - 9.
+All planes to be interconnected (on test coupon only).